 Aparajito (1956) [The Unvanquished]

 Aparjito [English Title: The Unvanquished] is the second film in The Apu Trilogy.
-The story of Apu’s family continues is Aparjito.
+The story of Apu’s family continues in Aparjito.
 Harihar dies and Sarabjaya starts working as a maid.
 They move back to Bengal and Apu wins a scholarship to go to school.
 With a heavy heart Sarabjaya sends Apu to school.
 Apu becomes accustomed to life in Calcutta and starts working in a printing press to subsist.
 Back in the village Sarabjaya starts feeling lonely and becomes seriously ill.
-Soon Apu comes to know about this and he visits his mother but finds that his mother has died.
+Soon Apu comes to know about this, and he visits his mother but finds out that his mother died.

 Jalsaghar (1958) [The Music Room]

 Jalsaghar (1958) [English Title: The Music Room] is a story about a decadent zamindar (landlord) who is counting his last days.
 The landlord loves to spend time listening to music and putting up spectacles rather than managing his assets and property.
 The properties are being ravaged by flood and abolition of the zamindari system by the Indian Government.
 A commoner challenges the zamindar who sacrifices his family and wealth for respect.